RoozbehBandpey/Ahab/CKA/06_security.md

 Our focus here is on kubernetes related security, what are the risks and what  are the measures  to be taken to secure the cluster.

-The first line of defence is kube-apiserver, as we do everything on the cluster via kube-apiserver.
+The first line of defense is kube-apiserver, as we do everything on the cluster via kube-apiserver.
 We need to make two type of decision 1.
 Who can access the cluster?
 2. What can they do?

 Who can access the kube-apiserver is defined by the authentication mechanisms:
 * Files - Usernames and Passwords